Mirror Image (short story): Plot summary

 Baley presents a tailored argument to each robot.
 To the younger mathematician’s robot, he suggests that its master could still rebuild his reputation, whereas an elder’s career-ending scandal would permanently tarnish his legacy.
 Conversely, he tells the elder mathematician’s robot that its master’s reputation is well-established, while the younger man’s career would be completely ruined by an early disgrace.
 This psychological manipulation has an immediate effect: the younger mathematician’s robot changes its testimony to protect the elder man, while the elder mathematician’s robot, struggling with the conflict, malfunctions and shuts down.

 Since Baley attempted to persuade both robots to change their accounts, he deduces that the elder mathematician is the plagiarist.
 If the younger mathematician’s robot had not been instructed to lie, it could easily switch sides.
 In contrast, if the elder mathematician’s robot had been ordered to lie but then felt compelled to tell the truth, it could not easily override its directive of its own volition—especially when only a reputation, rather than a human life, was at stake—leading to internal conflict and shutdown.

 R. Daneel later reports that Baley's deduction was correct, as the captain has extracted a confession.
 However, Daneel notes that Baley, not being a robopsychologist, could have interpreted the robots’ behavior in reverse: a robot might override an instruction to lie if compelled to tell the truth, whereas a truth-telling robot might malfunction if forced to lie.
-Baley acknowledges this possibility but maintains that his initial suspicion was logically sound: a younger man developing a novel idea would likely seek input from an esteemed mentor, while an older man preparing for a prestigious conference would be unlikely to consult a perceived upstart.
+Baley acknowledges this possibility but maintains that his initial suspicion was logically sound: a younger man developing a novel idea would be likely to seek input from an esteemed mentor, while an older man preparing for a prestigious conference would be unlikely to consult a perceived upstart.
 Thus, Baley only used the robots’ reactions to reinforce his theory and provoke the elder mathematician into confessing.